ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 - person_posx and person_posy, which indicates the current person position.
 It is set by the state manager.
 - current_posx and current_posy, which represents the current position of the robot.
 It is initialized by the state manager, read by the planner, and updated by the robot_motion_controller.
 - command, which indicates the current command that MIRo has to follow.
 It is set by the state manager and by geometry grounding.

-- see_plot, which is asked on the terminal before starting the whole package.
-If set, it allows to see a simple pyplot figure showing the successive robot positions.
-All the parameters, except the see_plot, are printed on screen by the printInfo node.
+All the parameters, are printed on screen by the printInfo node.

 ## How to run the code:
 Download the package in your_catkin_ws/src.